mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 politics.
 When a male-to-female transsexual marries a person who defines herself as a woman, should that relationship be called lesbian?
-If an intersex person chooses a person of either gender, or another intersexuaul, how do we define the relationship?
+If an intersex person chooses a person of either gender, or another intersexual, how do we define the relationship?
 In such cases, sexual orientation becomes the only option that does not define the person in all ways as fitting into a discrete category” (Davis 17).